Graph Neural Network Interatomic Potential Ensembles with Calibrated Aleatoric and Epistemic Uncertainty on Energy and Forces: Experiments and Results

 Test results for $M=5$ ensembles are presented in the last four rows of Table~\ref{tab:results}.
 As in the first experiment, all ensembles achieved a low error on energy and forces in terms of MAE and RMSE compared to the results reported in~\citet{schreiner2022} (MAE=0.048 on energy and MAE=0.058 on forces) and training with NLL loss did not decrease performance in terms of prediction error in any case.
-All four ensembles achieved acceptable average calibration in terms of NLL and ZV on the Transition1x test data.
+All four ensembles achieved acceptable average calibration in terms of NLL and RZV on the Transition1x test data.
 Surprisingly, ensembles trained with MSE loss were as well or better calibrated than ensembles trained with NLL loss on this dataset.
 All ensembles score similar high CV indicating uncertainty estimates are heteroscedastic and thus informative.
 Calibration plots for an ensemble trained on Transition1x with NLL loss on energy and forces are presented in Figure~\ref{fig:calibration-t1x-nll-nll}.
 The uncertainty vs.~error plots show that in general large errors are associated with large uncertainties as desired.
 For both energy and forces some errors extend beyond 2-3 standard deviations of uncertainty indicating the error distributions have wider tails and may not be Gaussian in this case.
 Similar to the ANI-1x experiment, it looks like the model is biased for some instances with large energy errors, but these cases are correctly identified as problematic by high uncertainty.
 For the forces, the error distribution appears more symmetrical around zero but with wide tails.
 The local z-score analysis plot for the energy indicate some inconsistencies in the energy uncertainties.
-Plotting the root variance of the z-scores as a function of the observed molecular energies (Figure~\ref{fig:t1x-energy-distribution}) shows that the uncertainty is underestimated for low energies and overestimated for high energies on average.
-Taking a closer look at the energy distribution reveals significant differences between the validation and test set which could be the reason for this problem.
+Plotting the root variance of the z-scores as a function of the observed molecular energies (Figure~\ref{fig:t1x-energy-distribution}) shows a tendency of the model to underestimate the uncertainty for low energies and overestimate the uncertainty for high energies on average.
+This is a problem with the model that can not be corrected by scaling the uncertainties in the recalibration step.
+Taking a closer look at the energy distribution reveals significant differences between the training, validation and test sets that is likely a consequence of splitting the data on chemical formula which could be the reason for this problem.
 The variance of the local z-scores for the forces are more consistent, but values below one indicate that the model generally overestimates the uncertainty on the forces.
 The reliability diagram for the energy also shows signs of some inconsistencies, as the curve does not form a straight line along the diagonal, but overall the uncertainties are correlated with the expected error.
 The corresponding reliability diagram for the forces shows a more consistent result, only with a tiny overestimation of the force uncertainty.
 The reliability diagrams are summarised by ENCE scores in Table~\ref{tab:results}.
+Additional calibration results are included in the ESI.